MHKace/Walkthroughs/Hacktify/HTML Injection.md

 ![image](https://github.com/MHKace/Walkthroughs/assets/157091170/0e85333a-f51c-4e8a-8cbf-f5dc8fb9e456)
 ![image](https://github.com/MHKace/Walkthroughs/assets/157091170/456af1bc-e142-416f-a71c-f3a8d50f1674)
 We can see the value is reflected on the UI and also over the source code. <br>
-The next step we can do to test for HTML injection is to try a payload "&lth1> MHKace &lt/h1>" in the search bar to check whether the user input HTML is being executed or not.
+The next step we can do to test for HTML injection is to try a payload "&lt h1> MHKace &lt /h1>" in the search bar to check whether the user input HTML is being executed or not.
 ![image](https://github.com/MHKace/Walkthroughs/assets/157091170/a847960b-e2b0-4bec-9e13-45ff3b75492c)
 <br>On using the payload we can observe the following response,
 ![image](https://github.com/MHKace/Walkthroughs/assets/157091170/e2a57f48-b9e2-4c98-a683-1e0b8017c5f8)